Short MCDM History

 Because of the complexity of the problems, MCDM was embraced as a promising decision tool.
 Two MCDM conferences were held at IIASA during the early 1980s.

-Some eastern participants in MCDM activities include Yuli Dubov, Valerie Irikov, Ignacy Kaliszewski, Oleg Larichev.
-Alexander Lotov, Vladimir Noghin, Wlodzimierz Ogryczak, Alexey Petrovsky, Vladislav Podinovski, Andrzej Skulimowski, Roman Slowinski , and Tadeusz Trzaskalik.
+Some eastern participants in MCDM activities include Yuli Dubov, Valerie Irikov, Ignacy Kaliszewski, Oleg Larichev, Alexander Lotov, Vladimir Noghin, Wlodzimierz Ogryczak, Alexey Petrovsky, Vladislav Podinovski, Andrzej Skulimowski, Roman Slowinski , and Tadeusz Trzaskalik.

 Because of limited convertible funds contributed by eastern block countries to fund IIASA, there was a substantial amount of eastern block money available for conferences in the east.
 There were numerous conferences in Eastern Europe, not considered part of the society.

-Other active people in MCDM include Valerie Belton, Harold Benson, Joao Climaco, Kalyanmoy Deb, Matthias Ehrgott, Simon French, Raimo P. Hmlinen, Kaisa Miettinen, Masatoshi Sakawa, Serpil Sayin, Jaap Spronk, and Theodor Stewart.
+Other active people in MCDM include Valerie Belton, Harold Benson, Joao Climaco, Kalyanmoy Deb, Matthias Ehrgott, Simon French, Raimo P. Hämäläinen, Kaisa Miettinen, Masatoshi Sakawa, Serpil Sayin, Jaap Spronk, and Theodor Stewart.
 Please excuse any omissions.

-Though other societies has developed (and we have mentioned specifically the Euro Working Group above), our purpose is to overview the general development of the field and the history of the International Society on Multiple Criteria Decision Making.
+Though other societies have developed (and we have mentioned specifically the Euro Working Group above), our purpose is to overview the general development of the field and the history of the International Society on Multiple Criteria Decision Making.

 Given the rich history of MCDM, we hope that the future of our field continues to be as productive as the past.